Pros and Cons of Geographically Distributed Agile Teams

 Top 10 Pros of Running an Agile Software Development with Distributed Teams

 - A Large Pool of Talents with Prolific Expertise

 Let’s imagine that the idea of your project requires employees with a solid MS Dynamics experience.
-After analyzing the local market, you discovered that a number of available candidates is not satisfactory to meet your needs.
+After analyzing the local market, you discovered that the number of available candidates is not satisfactory to meet your needs.
 In this case, distributed computing engineers of this specialization can be easily found in the Eastern European market, in countries such as Poland, Ukraine, or Romania.

 - Focus on the Core Operations

 Usually, companies that hire remote teams, delegate secondary projects to concentrate their effort on the in-house operations with higher priority.
-With this in mind, they relocate small or short-term projects to the remote employees that help them considerably increase the productivity within the in-house performance.
+With this in mind, they transfer small or short-term projects to the remote employees that help them considerably increase the productivity within the in-house performance.

 - Cultural Diversity

 By hiring a team from Ukraine, you enable your business to integrate with the local culture, understand their ethics, business views, and other peculiarities that will come in handy while promoting your business in the country.
 Cultural difference is often mistakenly taken as the pitfall, but it can drive your innovation, provide you more insights into the local culture, and bring new knowledge in the business world.